anw-g01/blackjack/README.md

 # Blackjack with Python

+A simple command-line-based implementation of the classic card game Blackjack.
+It allows the user to play successive rounds of Blackjack against a computer dealer until they lose all their chips or decide to cash out.
+The program keeps track of a highly in-depth game statistics displayed after the end of a game.

 ## Project Files
 1. `main.py`: Orchestrates the entire game by utilizing the defined classes and calling necessary methods to create the classic flow of Blackjack.
 2. `gameplay.py`: Defines the main blackjack class housing the necessary game logic as well as a chips class for handling betting.